vivekkhandelwal1/shark-ai/shortfin/README.md

 Fp8 brings noticeable performance benefits compared to int8 in the SDXL model.
-With int8 data types, supported both on RDNA3 and RDNA4, the RX 9070 XT card about 61% faster than RX 7900 XTX while RX 9070 is about 64% faster than Pro W7900!
+With int8 data types, supported both on RDNA3 and RDNA4, the RX 9070 XT card about 61% faster than RX 7900 XTX while RX 9070 is 64% faster than Pro W7900!

 #### UNet isolated benchmarks (fp8 and fp16)